NTek/xerxes-II/README.md

 - Compile and build xerxes-II `$ gcc -o xerxes-II xerxes-II.c`

 ### Build image
-- Build a docker image image`$ sudo docker build . -t xerxes-ii`
+- Build a docker image image`$ sudo docker build . -t xerxes`

 ### DDOS using Kubernetes
 *NOTE: Kubernetes is required to be setup on the host*